-Press this button on the console to enable/disable the tow/haul mode.
+Press this button located on the console to enable/disable the Tow/Haul mode.

-A light on the instrument panel will come on to indicate that tow/haul mode has been selected.
+The Tow/Haul light on the instrument panel will come on to indicate that Tow/Haul mode has been selected.

 Tow/Haul may be turned off by pressing the button again, at which time the indicator light on the instrument panel will turn off.
 The vehicle will automatically turn off Tow/Haul every time it is started.